 8. Test your mobile app thoroughly.

 The quality of a mobile app is assured by getting it tested comprehensively prior to its deployment.
 Testing, especially by a group of individuals with various disabilities, will determine if all accessibility tools are functioning correctly.
 It will ascertain if users will have a satisfactory customer experience.

 Implementing Mobile App Accessibility

 Once accessibility features are integrated, the next step is to talk about best practices in its implementation.
 It is extremely important that the accessible mobile app is indeed accessible, especially by users with impairments.
-Below are a few of the most common accessibility issues to watch out for when implementing an accessible mobile apps.
+Below are a few of the most common accessibility issues to watch out for when implementing accessible mobile apps.